-This course is designed to expose students to the educational requirements and professional credentials for the health information management profession, as ethics and professional as organizations.
+This course is designed to expose students to the educational requirements and professional credentials for the health information management profession, as as ethics and professional organizations.
 The organizational structure of the American Health Information Management Association (AHIMA) is reviewed along with member services provided.
 Analysis of health records with emphasis on record format, content, documentation guidelines, and procedures for quantitative and qualitative analysis of the record are also examined.
 Other topics addressed include the Master Patient Index, data sets, numbering and filing systems, record tracking, retrieval and retention and release of information.
+A course fee will apply.
+(Prerequisites:

-(Prerequisites: Admission to the Health Information Technology program)
+Admission to the Health Information Technology program)

-HIT 115 F Health Information Management Systems (3-0) 3 Credits
+HIT 115 F Health Information Management Systems (3-1) 3 Credits

-This course provides an overview of computerized health information systems, computer-based patient records including architecture and design, evaluation and acquisition, data integrity, security and privacy concepts, automated registries and applications in Health Information Students are introduced to Technology. state and federal initiatives, regulations and guidelines related to information systems for healthcare delivery systems.
-Also examined are topics of data modeling, dictionaries, data data warehousing, screen design, personal micrographics, records and health electronic or imaging technology for data/record storage and retrieval.
+This course provides an overview of computerized health information systems, computer-based patient records including architecture and design, evaluation and acquisition, data integrity, security and privacy concepts, automated registries and applications in Health Information Technology.
+Students are introduced to state and federal initiatives, regulations and guidelines related to information systems for healthcare delivery systems.
+Also examined are topics of data dictionaries, data modeling, data warehousing, screen design, personal health records and micrographics, electronic or imaging technology for data/record storage and retrieval.
+A course fee will apply.
 (Prerequisites: HIT 110 and BSAD 125)